AlamoEngine-Tools/eaw.modinfo/README.md

 ### Version History:

 *v3.0.2*
-  - `modreference.identifier` does not anymore specifies exactly its data content.
+  - `modreference.identifier` does not specify its data concrete content anymore.
   - `steamdata.publishedfileid` shall be able to parse into a `ulong`.

 *v3.0.1*